-As a response to inflationary developments and Russia's invasion of Ukraine, in the first quarter of 2022, UBS replaced the mild global interest rate steepening scenario applied at year-end 2021 with the severe global interest rate steepening scenario.
-The aim was to reflect the rising trend in inflation and ongoing tightening of monetary policy measures, which would lead to substantially lower GDP growth in key markets.
-For the second quarter of 2022, a new severe Russia-Ukraine conflict scenario was developed.
-It has similar dynamics to the severe global interest rate steepening scenario, but includes an escalating energy crisis and disruptions in the delivery of Russian energy.
-These factors result in surging commodity prices and accelerated inflation in major economies compared with the severe global interest rate steepening scenario.
+As a response to inflationary developments and the war in Ukraine, in the first quarter of 2022 UBS AG replaced the mild global interest rate steepening scenario applied at year-end 2021 with the severe global interest rate steepening scenario.
+In the second quarter of 2022, a new severe Russia-Ukraine conflict scenario was developed.
+It has similar dynamics to the severe global interest rate steepening scenario, but includes a deepening energy crisis and disruptions in the delivery of Russian energy.
+These factors have resulted in surging commodity prices and accelerated inflation in major economies, compared with the severe global interest rate steepening scenario.
 Eurozone economic activity in particular is impacted in this scenario, due to the region's reliance on its supply of energy from Russia.
+Equity price shocks in the severe Russia-Ukraine conflict scenario have been made slightly less severe in the third quarter of 2022 than in the second quarter, to reflect the decline seen in the first half of 2022.